5 min read

 Savvysupporter after Main document load after caching: 82ms!!

 Caching the page has cut nearly 2 whole seconds from the download time.
-Let's say that again, 2 Seconds!, load differences as small as 100 milliseconds have measurable impacts on website conversion rates...
-With a Magento 2 website, its possible to cache all full pages outside the checkout process and the customer/admin area.
-This can reduce load on the origin in the order of 60-70% and make the customer experience dramatically better.
+That matters: load differences as small as 100 milliseconds have measurable impacts on website conversion rates.
+With a Magento 2 website, it's possible to cache all full pages outside the checkout process and the customer/admin area.
+This can reduce load on the origin in the order of 60-70% and make the customer experience much better.

 API (Application Programming Interface) Caching